MicrosoftEdge/WebNNUtils/OnnxConverter/Readme.md

 ```

 ### How is shape inferencing handled?
-There is no shape inferencing, however the WebNN graph builder is polyfilled with methods that take non tensor, number array inputs.
+There is no shape inferencing.
+However, the WebNN graph builder is polyfilled with methods that take non-tensor, number array inputs.

-For example, an onnx graph that has
+For example, an ONNX graph that has
 ```
-// Pseudo code
+// Pseudocode
 a = tensor.shape();
 b = a * 2
 ```